 - It protects and improves gut health. (source)

 Taurine is also known to heighten the benefits of other minerals.
-Accordingly, I take it at night with my magnesium.
+Accordingly, it can be taken at night with magnesium.
 Taurine is often compounded with magnesium in certain supplements.
 When Mg absorbs well into the human body, this mineral passes into the large intestine and draws water with it.
 Water in the large intestine results in more moisture in stools.

 Tip: If taking Magnesium and Taurine helps to relieve your constipation, be sure to take any iron-rich foods or supplements separately.
 Iron interferes with the absorption of Mg.